Skip to main content

 Cornell at Auburn: An Experiment in Teaching and Learning (2008)

-Pete Wetherbee, Professor Emeritus in English wrote about Cornell at Auburn before the Cornell Prison Education Program, describing prison teaching in the decades after Pell Grants were denied to prisoners.
+Pete Wetherbee, Professor Emeritus in English wrote about Cornell at Auburn before the Cornell Prison Education Program, describing prison teaching in the decades after Pell Grants were denied to incarcerated individuals.

 Mary Fainsod Katzenstein (Government) joined the group in 2005 and initiated a search for funding of additional courses and a formalization of the program.
 Support was found in Cornell family/alumni, the Provost’s office, two Kaplan fellowships, and eventually a major grant from the Sunshine Lady Foundation.
 In 2010, the greatly expanded Cornell Prison Education Program (CPEP) was born.
 Twelve courses began to be offered each semester.
 The classes were taught by volunteer faculty and graduate students, supported by undergraduate teaching assistants.